 Fill the Knapsack with half the required amount of water.
 Add the recommended amount of chemical and mix thoroughly.
-Top up the tank with water to the required level, shake well to ensure thorough mixture and spray.
+Top up the tank with water to the required level, shake well to ensure thorough and even mixture and then proceed to spray.